rizkyilhampra/nvim-config/README.md

 ## Todo

-- [ ] Create script to automate install with all dependencies (at least working in the archlinux and ubuntu)
-- [ ] Add More screenshot
 - [ ] Make readme more nicer for new comer
 - [ ] Refactor LSP configuration
 - [x] Fix blank startup screen when open neovim with argument, example: `nvim README.md`